 She’s always had the will, now she’s finding her way.
 Ten years after moving to Charlotte, Rabell packed up – with guitar, husband E.J., and dog Rusty in tow – and headed to Nashville.

-On any given week, when she’s not traveling, you can find Rabell playing somewhere in Nashville, including iconic spots like Bobby’s Idle Hour, The Basement, and Dee’s Country Cocktail Lounge.
+On any given week, when she’s not traveling, you can find Rabell playing music venues and dive bars all around Nashville.
 She feels most alive when performing her own songs for an engaged audience and most at home swimming in the poetic lyrics of other songwriters that she admires.
 “As a songwriter who is just getting started in my career, trying to figure out what makes a song good or even great, it’s inspiring to be surrounded by such great role models and to feel like I’m not alone on the journey.”

 For Rabell, that journey is paved with songs full of meaning.
 “I believe that songs are powerful.
 Songwriting can solve problems.
 Through the gift of song, I can choose to add levity and hope to a tough situation.
 Even if it’s only for three fleeting minutes, a song can balance the scales of justice and give a voice to the voiceless,” she says.